DSCI-310-2025/dsci-310-group-01/README.md

 - [Long Beach Animal Shelter Data (TidyTuesday, 2025-03-04)](https://github.com/rfordatascience/tidytuesday/blob/main/data/2025/2025-03-04/readme.md)
 <!-- - **Source:** [City of Long Beach Animal Care Services](https://github.com/rfordatascience/tidytuesday/blob/main/data/2025/2025-03-04) -->

-## Project Overview
-This project aims to predict whether an animal in the **Long Beach Animal Shelter** will be adopted based on its attributes.
-We use **classification modeling** to determine factors that influence adoption outcomes.

 ### Key Insights
 The analysis applied a **Random Forest classification model** and found that **age, and sex** are the most influential factors in predicting whether an animal will be adopted.
 These findings suggest that animal shelters could improve adoption rates by focusing on younger and healthier animals, promoting adoption events during peak seasons, and providing more visibility for animals with medical needs.